aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 Analyzing the projectabilities
 ------------------------------

-Now you will see how to look at the projectabilities that were use in the automation protocol.
+Now you will see how to look at the projectabilities that have been computed by the workchain and then used to obtain :math:`\mu` and :math:`\sigma` in the automation protocol.
 You can download the following script :download:`plot_projectabilities.py <include/snippets/plot_projectabilities.py>` and run it